Qwilliams815/score_keeper/README.md

+### Lightweight score keeper webapp

+# Description -
+Simple score keeping webapp featuring name and color customization.

-# score_keeper
+# Purpose -
-A simple score keeper to help settle Tennis disputes with my cheating brothers.
+Built to help settle tennis-related point disputes between me and my cheating brothers.
+Every 5 points, a prompt modal reminds the user (referee) to "switch servers".
+No, these are not the official rules of tennis, yes, we are amatures.

+# What I Learned -
+- Modal functionality.
+- basic CSS animation.
+- Basic DOM traversal.